-Sports being always the epicenter of the world whether it’s for magnification for cultural value or competitivity among nations, but as technology is coming into the spotlight, the traditional methodologies of evaluating the games are altering with the changing advancements.
+Sports being always the epicenter of the world whether it’s for magnification for cultural value or competitivity among nations, but as technology is coming into the spotlight, the traditional methodologies of interpreting the games are altering with the surging advancements.
 So one among them is DRS, which has changed the facets of analysis & judgements of sports.

 Decision Review System (DRS):

-Umpiring has always been an exhausting & tricky part of any sport for decades.
-An umpiring blunder has often decided the outcome of a vital encounter, resulting in fans questioning the fairness of the game.
+Umpiring has always been a precarious and exhausting part for any sports industry for years.
+An empiring interpretation has often been questioned the judgements resulting in fans misunderstanding the fairness of the game.

-But, with the help of technology, both sports and technology are merging to get efficacious outcomes.
+But, with the help of technology, both sports and technology are amalgamate to get efficacious outcomes.

 With the world of sport constantly changing, the requirements for different technology is growing rapidly to capture effective gameplay and aid decisions made within the game.

 Decision Review System (DRS) consists of two major components:-

 Hawk-Eye is a camera system that traces the trajectory of the ball during the game.

 Hawk-eye was the first company to perceive the FIFA GLT(Goal Line Technology) licence, the technology is classified the most accurate, reliable, and experienced provider of GLT.